pypeaday/pype.dev/pype.dev/content/bible-project/the-design-of-genesis-1-11.md

 God is clearly in charge, but he wants to rule the creation with his image bearers.
 So now he rests

+## Genesis 3

+The one thing, the first thing, that a creature in the narrative sees as "good" is the one thing God said would bring death...

+"So when the woman saw that the tree [of knowledge of good and bad] was good...".
+God said to eat from every tree except this one...
+The first judgement call humanity makes is contrary to God's command